A Theory of Income Smoothing When Insiders Know More than Outsiders

 University of Cambridge - Judge Business School; Centre for Economic Policy Research (CEPR)

 We develop a theory of income and payout smoothing by firms when insiders know more about income than outside shareholders, but property rights ensure that outsiders can enforce a fair payout.
-Insiders set payout to meet outsiders’ expectations and underproduce to manage downward future expectations.
+Insiders set payout to meet outsiders’ expectations and underproduce to manage future expectations downward.
 The observed income and payout process are smooth and adjust partially and over time in response to economic shocks.
-Underproduction is more severe the smaller is the inside ownership and results in an “outside equity Laffer curve”.
+The smaller the inside ownership, the more severe underproduction is, resulting in an “outside equity Laffer curve”.

 Number of Pages in PDF File: 54

 Keywords: payout policy, asymmetric information, under-investment, finance and growth

 JEL Classification: G32, G35, M41, M42, O43, D82, D92